mvied/wordpress-https/readme.txt

 = 3.3.7 =
 * Added checks for domain mapping plugin.
 * Fixed bug when external resources contained a port number, the port was not removed when testing for HTTPS.
-* External HTTPS elements on HTTP pages will stay HTTPS.
+* External HTTPS elements on HTTP pages will now stay HTTPS.
+* Fonts should now be properly secured.
+* Added check for HTTP_X_FORWARDED_SSL header.
 = 3.3.6 =
 * Fixed bug where admin links in multisite networks were being broken.
 * Added check for Jigoshop admin-ajax.php calls.